mgohashi/3scale-search/README.md

 This repository can be used as a reference to show a sample code to customize the 3scale's developer portal.

+## Features

+- [x] Support for several APIs
+- [x] Support for hidden ActiveDoc API
+- [x] Changes the API block color according to the API state
+- [x] Search capabilities in both Documentation and API page
+- [x] Pagination feature

 ## Pre-requisites

 In the following list you can find the required components